 And it just keeps going up.
 There are many, many sets of stairs going up Ping Fung Shan.
 And the only way is up.

-Hike across the mountain range in Pak Sin Leng Country Park
+Hike across Pak Sin Leng Country Park

 Keep following the hiking trail as it will take you across the mountain ridge and all the way to the next peak, Wong Leng.
 Plus, you can see how high and steep the mountain is.
 If you are scared of heights, don’t look too long!

-Panoramic views from Wong Leng
+See panoramic views from Wong Leng summit

 As you walk along the mountain ridge, you will reach Wong Leng, the tallest peak in Pat Sin Leng Country Park.
-At 639m, you can see an excellent view of Tai Po District, including Plover Cove, Tsz Shan Monastery, and Tolo Harbour.
+At 639m, you can see an excellent view of Tai Po District, including Tsz Shan Monastery, and Tolo Harbour.

-And further to the east, you can see the long road or dam for Plover Cove Reservoir and the town immediately north to it, which is Tai Mei Tuk, which is your final destination for this hike.
+And further to the east, you can see the long road or dam for Plover Cove Reservoir and the town immediately north of it, which is Tai Mei Tuk, which is your final destination for this hike.

-Approaching the Pat Sin Leng mountain range
+Enjoy the trek across the Wong Leng mountain range

 Plus, you can see the entire mountain range when you look back at the trail you just completed.
 It is such a beautiful sight!

-And when you start to ascend the steep stairway, you will be approaching the west end of the Pat Sin Leng mountain range.
+When you start to ascend the steep stairway, you will be approaching the west end of the Pat Sin Leng mountain range.

 Beginning of the Pat Sin Leng hike